Konjkov/pycasino/readme.md

-# Quantum monte carlo package
+# Quantum Monte Carlo package

 The Pycasino program implements some of the methods from the well-known [Casino](https://vallico.net/casinoqmc/) program.